• Skip to primary navigation

 Their rich tomato flavor usually doesn't require any further preparation.

 • Key Characteristics: Sun-dried tomatoes have an intense and concentrated flavor.
-They add richness and depth to dishes, making them a great substitute for San Marzano tomatoes when you want to enhance the tomato profile.
+They add richness and depth to dishes, making them a great substitute for San Marzano tomatoes when you want to improve the tomato profile.

 • Proper Ratio: Use a smaller amount of sun-dried tomatoes compared to San Marzano tomatoes.
 Adjust the quantity based on your recipe requirements, keeping in mind their intense flavor.